 Cohorts of 1999, 2000, and 2001 (corresponding to the 2000, 2001, and 2002 trolling surveys) showed considerably low levels of recruitment.
-Now these cohorts have entered to age class 12+ and appeared in CPUE series between 2011 and 2013, showing somewhat slight and gradual declining trends (Fig. 1-5f).
-Overall relative trends of the indices from 2005 to 2013 surveys (from 2004 to 2012 cohorts) were similar to those observed in the longline CPUE indices for age 3 from 2007 to 2015, for age 4 from 2008 to 2014, for age 5 from 2009 to 2014, for age 6&7 from 2010 to 2014 (Figs. 1-5a, 1-5b, 1-5c, and 1-5d).
+Now these cohorts have entered to age class 12+ and appeared in CPUE series in 2011 onward, showing somewhat slight and gradual declining trends (Fig. 1-5f).

-As compared above, trends of trolling indices seem compatible with those of other indicators (e.g., Japanese longline CPUE), though there are some exceptions.
+Trends of trolling indices seem compatible with those of other indicators (e.g., Japanese longline CPUE), though there are some exceptions.
 Therefore, usefulness of the trolling indices to monitor age 1 SBT is apparent.
-Reliability of the trolling indices is still being verified and it is necessary to compare these indices with CPUE indicators for corresponded cohorts recruited into longline fishery for further verification (some comparisons are done in Tsuda and Itoh (2016) and in this document).
+Reliability of the trolling indices is still being verified and it is necessary to compare these indices with CPUE indicators for corresponded cohorts recruited into longline fishery for further verification (some comparisons are done in Tsuda and Itoh (2017b) and in this document).
 The trolling indices, especially for the GTI, could be used as quantitative indicators for recruitment.

 Three types of recruitment index are compared in Fig. 3-2.
 These are the AI, GTI, and average of w0.5 and w0.8 (Japanese longline CPUE) for ages 5-7 combined.
 Regarding the GTI, the moving average of values for 3 consecutive years (e.g. the weighted average of 2011-13 for a 2014 value assuming that the AI selectivity is 0.5, 1.0, and 1.0 for age 2, 3, and 4) was taken to be comparable with the AI.
-The moving averages from 2005 to 2007 and 2016 could not be calculated because the GTI value was not available for 2004 and 2015.
+The moving averages from 2005 to 2007 and from 2016 to 2017 were calculated using two data points only because the GTI value was not available for 2004 and 2015, and thus interpretation of these values needs caution.
 Plots for the average of w0.5 and w0.8 were shifted 3 years to past (e.g. the 2014 value was plotted as the 2011 point) to correspond to AI years for comparison.
+Taiwanese longline standardized CPUE for the east of longitude 60E (Wang et al. 2017a, Wang et al. 2017b) was also plotted in Fig. 3-2 for comparison because their fishery usually catch small fish.

-The trend of the moving average of GTI partially agrees with that of the average of w0.5 and w0.8 and that of the AI where data points of both indices are available.
+The trend of the moving average of GTI partially agreed with those of the average of w0.5 and w0.8, of the AI, and of Taiwanese CPUE where data points of these indices were available.